 There is a significant push towards ‘zero trust networks’ in this release.
 There is no more firewalling from public internet, and central control plane allows visualisation of these boundaries.
 Security is a priority.

 Built-in telemetry gives the user a detailed insight into application behaviour, and the ability to monitor the application for any issues.

 Service discovery and communication across clusters and regions: Finally, true multi-region application deployments!

 There are now clearly defined roles and purposes within the organisation.
 These include defining who manages Ingress Gateways, application quotas, rate limits, and traffic policies.

 In addition to these new features, it must be noted that Istio 1.0 lays a solid foundation for a platform upon which to build more.
 For this reason, we have a lot to look forward to, not just in the upcoming release, but in the roadmap of the platform.
 You can see evidence of this in the recent announcement of Knative - which makes heavy use of the advanced traffic management features in Istio to build a higher level interface for users to interact with.

 We see Kubernetes being adopted at an astounding rate with many customers already investigating service mesh options.
 Given how far we’ve come since v1 of Kubernetes, imagine what Istio 1.11 will look like in a couple of years!

-If you want to get started with Istio today, head on over to the getting started guide.
+If you want to get started with Istio today, head on over to the getting started guide or read our article on Istio OIDC Authentication.
 You can get set up and running using the Helm chart deployment, which will take care of getting you from zero to Istio in just a few minutes!